rumpkernel/buildrump.sh/README.md

 You will now find the kernel drivers and necessary headers in `./rump` ready for use.
-Examples on how to use the resulting drivers are available in the `tests` directory.
+Examples on how to use the resulting drivers are available in the `tests` and `examples` directories.

 It is not necessary to read this document further unless you are interested in details.

 The long(er) version